 If you’re making the transition into owner-operator trucking after being a freight driver yourself, then you’re going to have to take on all of the responsibilities previously left to the boss.
 Beyond paying the incomes of your employees (if you have them), you’ll have to show up with the cash for fuel, break-down repairs, new tires, toll road fees, extra transportation costs if you need to ferry your truck(s) across water…the list is nearly endless.
 Factoring all of these costs into your bills before calculating profit is essential to a sustainable business.

 Don’t overlook the importance of the actual driving part when you’re setting up your business!
 Making sure you’ve passed the necessary license tests to legally drive an oversized motor vehicle is one of the first things to get ticked off your list.
-Once that’s done, keep the guidelines for safe larger-vehicle driving at the forefront of your mind at all times while you’re on the road, adhere to all speed restrictions and stop signs, and ensure your driver records remain pristine.
-Fines and court time is the last thing you need to hamper your business’ chances of success, especially since you probably won’t have a lot of extra money to spare at the beginning of your venture.
+Once that’s done, keep the guidelines for safe larger-vehicle driving at the forefront of your mind at all times while you’re on the road, adhere to all speed restrictions and stop signs, and ensure your driver’s records remain pristine.
+Fines and court time are the last things you need to hamper your business’s chances of success, especially since you probably won’t have a lot of extra money to spare at the beginning of your venture.
 In addition, if you are going to hire employees, make sure that you have rigorous ID-checking processes as, these days, most of us know where to get a fake id, so it will be well worth taking the steps to ensure that your employees’ IDs are legitimate so they will be able to represent you, and your company, well.

 Image Source: Pixabay